bytelab-studio/iconify-cli/docs/commands/describe/collection.md

 # `iconify describe collection <collection>`

-Prints information about a collection icon
+Prints information about a collection

 ## 🔧 Options